 .txt file formats will include all the decoded data of the packets while the

 .csv file formats will only include the data shown in the columns of the Traffic View.

 You can copy a packet as it appears in the Traffic View or the Packet View's tree by selecting the packet you want to copy; right click on the selection and choose the Copy menu item.
 The clipboard will store the selected packet data and it can be pasted in any text editor.
-When traffic is being captured in fast rates, it is recommended to disable the "Auto Scroll" and "Auto Select Last" options to easily select the packet from the Traffic View.
+When traffic is being captured in fast rates, it is recommended to disable the "Auto Scroll" option to easily select the packet from the Traffic View.